Guttz/guttz.github.io/README.md

 ## Acknowledgments

-This project is based on a [https://html5up.net](HTML5 up) awesome template.
+This project is based on a [HTML5 up](https://html5up.net) awesome template.
 Check see the [acknowledgements.txt](acknowledgements.txt) for specific details.